 Practice good digital hygiene

-We all need reminding to follow the basics of online digital hygiene, but for e-sports participants, it’s even more important.
+According to bestpctips.com, we all need reminding to follow the basics of online digital hygiene, but for e-sports participants, it’s even more important.
 Never repeat passwords across sites and platforms, use long and complex passcodes, and don’t include personal data in your codes.
-In 2021, “password123” and “qwerty987” are sure to result in an issue.
+In 2022, “password123” and “qwerty987” are sure to result in an issue.

 In addition, players and fans should log out of their accounts when they’re not active online and consider not allowing platforms to save their credit card information.
 Multi-factor authentication is also a great way to add another layer of security.